megalithic/dotfiles/README.md

 within `~/.dotfiles`, though.
 The majority of files and folders get `stow`ed in to your `$HOME`, or to `$XDG_CONFIG_HOME`.

-I have tried to be platform agnostic, but the majority of things that run here are for macos.
+I have tried to be platform agnostic, but the majority of scripts that run here are for macos, with a handful of debian linux specific platform scripts and provisions.

 I highly recommend you dig into the scripts and configs to see what all is going on (because it does a lot that I'm not describing here) before you